uoregon-libraries/rais-image-server/README.md

 Very large images (as in, hundreds of megapixels) can take a while to decode tiles.
 In some cases, 2-3 seconds per tile.
 Unfortunately, this seems to be a limitation of openjpeg.
-If serving up files of this size, external tile caching is probably a good idea.
+If serving up files of this size, external caching may be a good idea.

 ### JP2: only supports RGB and Grayscale